 Limited life compared to similar options.
 Metal pins sometimes dig into rider's shins.

-Equipped with hard spindles for strong, steady grip.
-Large platform shape for easily keeping feet on pedals.
+Equipped with hard spindles for a strong, steady grip.
+Large platform shape easily keeps feet on pedals.
+Steel pins on the pedals are replaceable.
 Made of corrosion- and abrasion-resistant polyamide.
-Available in 4 colors.
+Available in four colors.

 Pedals tend to bend easily.
 May click after extended use.

 Anti-skid bearings deliver exceptional grip.
-Include 9/16 in. spindle to help optimize riding comfort and efficiency.
-Each pedal weighs less than 1 lb.
+These pedals include a 9/16-inch spindle to help optimize riding comfort and efficiency.
+Each pedal weighs less than one pound.
 Light and smooth compared to many similar pedals.

 If you're new to mountain biking, you might underestimate the importance of the pedals.
 The truth is, choosing your mountain bike pedals can be one of the most significant decisions you make.
 The right mountain bike pedals can give you more power and control.
 They can even help you avoid unnecessary spills.

-If you're new to the activity and feel overwhelmed by the wide variety of options available, don't worry.
+If you're new to cycling with a mountain bike and feel overwhelmed by the wide variety of options available, don't worry.
 We're here to help.
-Reading through this concise guide will provide you with the essential information you need to make the best purchasing decision possible.
+This concise guide will provide you with the essential information you need to make the best purchasing decision possible.

 When first thinking about the mountain bike pedals that you might like, it’s best to break them down into four categories: toe clip, clipless, flat, and combo pedals.